If you are using a screen reader and are having problems using this website, please call 209-823-3574 for assistance.

 Why do I need a bridge?

 Increased risk of gum disease has proven to be one of the worst side effects of missing teeth and can be minimized with a bridge.
 Teeth were intended to compliment each other.
 Unusual stresses are placed on the gums and other oral tissues when teeth are missing, causing a number of potentially harmful disorders.
 Most often, over time the teeth directly adjacent to the gap will migrate to close the gap, changing the way your teeth come together causing your mouth to sink and face to look older.

 What does getting a bridge entail?

-Getting a bridge usually requires two visits: At the first appointment Dr. Becker will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+Getting a bridge usually requires two visits; at the first appointment your doctor will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
 Since the bridge must be designed very precisely to ensure correct bite and to match the opposing teeth, a highly accurate impression is made and sent to a dental laboratory where the bridge is fabricated.
 A temporary bridge will be made and worn for a couple weeks while the final bridge is constructed.